6 Spinal Stenosis Symptoms You Shouldn't Ignore

 Understanding what the worst symptoms of spinal stenosis look like is essential for recognizing when early treatment can prevent permanent nerve damage.

-What Is Spinal Stenosis and Why Does It Get Worse?
+What Is Spinal Stenosis and Why Does It Worsen?

 Spinal stenosis occurs when the spinal canal, the bony tunnel that protects the spinal cord and nerve roots, narrows over time.
 This narrowing puts pressure on the delicate nerve tissue running through the spine.